 The red arrow indicates the noon hour.

 An easier to read and newer model would be Ovation.

-The Bz component is the interplanetary magnetic field (IMF) and we want it to tilt south to see more auroras.
+The Bz component is part of the interplanetary magnetic field (IMF) and we want it to tilt south to see more auroras.

 The speed is how fast the solar winds are.